-I'm passionate about user-centered journalism and newsroom innovation, putting community building and engagement front and center.
+I'm passionate about user-centered journalism, products and newsroom innovation, putting community building and engagement front and center.

-Currently, I lead community and product operations at News Deeply.
-I also teach a master's level course at NYU's Journalism Institute on reporting with, rather than on, a community.
+Before that, I led community and product operations at News Deeply.
+I also taught a master's level course at NYU's Journalism Institute on reporting with, rather than on, a community.
 (You can find more details on my most current work under Project & Product Management and Teaching, Speaking & Consulting.)

 Originally from Berlin, I came to New York to work as a business correspondent, reporting for the Financial Times Deutschland, NZZ am Sonntag, Die Zeit and Zeit Online among others (more on that under Editing & Reporting).
 Prior to that, I was a reporter for Reuters in Berlin.